Aurory-Game/aurory-issues/.github/ISSUE_TEMPLATE/bug_report.md

 ### Expected behavior
 A clear and concise description of what you expected to happen.

-### Screenshots
+### Screenshots / Videos capture
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or a video capture to help explain your problem.

+### Identifiers
+If applicable, add session ID or battle ID.

 ### Platform
 (Please complete the following information)